14 Chicken Coop Plans Perfect for Big or Small Homesteads

 Use these small chicken coop plans to DIY your own 4-foot-by-4-foot shelter for your hens.
 The streamlined design is suitable for both rural and suburban neighborhoods and is elevated off the ground to protect chickens from flooding, predators, and other threats.
 The coop also features dual access doors, linoleum floors for easy cleaning, and a tall enough height for standard heat lamps.
 This coop’s 46-page downloadable plans include step-by-step directions, 3-dimensional images, and tool and material lists.

-4. Chicken Coop with Planter
+4. Chicken Coop With Planter

 5. Room to Run

 The ‘Cluck Canyon’ coop and run is spacious enough to house up to 22 chickens.
 It offers a 36-square-foot coop along with a large 342-square-foot wire enclosure for chickens to explore, run, and forage.
-The instant-download, printer-ready chicken coop blueprints include foundation plans for added stability, clear and detailed instruction, and comprehensive material and tool lists.
+The instant-download, printer-ready chicken coop blueprints include foundation plans for added stability, clear and detailed instructions, and comprehensive material and tool lists.

 6. Rhode Island Red Eye Saloon

 Bring a touch of the Wild West to your yard with these Rhode Island Red Eye Saloon chicken coop plans.
 The front of the coop, which is designed to look like an old saloon, features a full-size access door and two easily-accessible egg bins.
 To the rear of the nesting area is a spacious wire-enclosed space for chickens to run, play, and forage safely.
-The downloadable plans for this chicken coop include detailed step-by-step directions, color pictures, a material list, and other helpful tips for construction.
+The downloadable plans for this chicken coop include detailed step-by-step directions, color pictures, a materials list, and other helpful tips for construction.